Skanda-Bharadwaj/RVPD_WACV25_Release/README.md

 # RVPD: Recurrence-based Vanishing Point Detection
-This repository contains the official implementation of the paper: [Skanda Bharadwaj](https://www.skandabharadwaj.com/), [Robert T. Collins](https://www.cse.psu.edu/~rtc12/) and [Yanxi Liu](https://www.cse.psu.edu/~yul11/), "Recurrence-based Vanishing Point Detection", WACV 2025.
+This repository contains the official implementation of the paper: [Skanda Bharadwaj](https://www.skandabharadwaj.com/), [Robert T. Collins](https://www.cse.psu.edu/~rtc12/) and [Yanxi Liu](https://www.cse.psu.edu/~yul11/), "[Recurrence-based Vanishing Point Detection](https://doi.org/10.48550/arXiv.2412.20666)", *Proceedings of the Winter Conference on Applications of Computer Vision (WACV)*, February 2025, pp. 8909–8918.

 ## Introduction
 Classical approaches to Vanishing Point Detection rely solely on the presence of explicit straight lines in images.
 In this paper, we propose an alternative novel unsupervised approach: Recurrence-based Vanishing Point Detection, that uses implicit lines derived from discovered recurrences in addition to explicit lines.
 Furthermore, we contribute two new VPD datasets: 1. a Synthetic Image dataset with 3,200 ground truth vanishing points, and 2. a Real-World Image dataset with 1,400 human annotated vanishing points.
 We establish VPD benchmarks quantitatively and qualitatively by comparing with different VPD algorithms including deep learning methods and classical methods.